DARMA-tasking/LB-analysis-framework/README.md

 ## Usage

-If the `lbaf` package is installed, you can run LBAF using the following command:
+If the `lbaf` package is installed, LBAF can be run using the following command:

 ```shell
 lbaf -c <config-file-path>
 ```

-If you installed dependencies instead, then you will run LBAF from source:
+If dependencies were installed instead, LBAF must be run from source:

 ```shell
 cd <project-path>